domRiddle/ASF/Home.md

 # Home

+## Our wiki is currently going through major rewrite to fit ASF V3, if you're looking for ASF V2 resources, please check out legacy section below.

 Welcome to ASF wiki.
 Wiki is an online help that covers many different subjects such as frequently asked questions, possible issues, usage, setting up, and many more.
 This is what you should follow if you want to learn how ASF works, especially how to install, configure, and use it.

 Some of the subjects you might be interested in: